-Since 1988, forty-six countries have experienced oil or gas discoveries of more than 500 million barrels of oil equivalent (Cust and Mihalyi, 2017).
-Resource discoveries create shocks to expected wealth and can alter economic outcomes including savings, investment, and employment (Arezki et al., 2017).
-Nevertheless, discoveries are notoriously noisy signals and will likely become increasingly uncertain in coming decades.1
+Forty-six countries have experienced oil or gas discoveries of more than 500 million barrels of oil equivalent since 1988 (Cust and Mihalyi, 2017).
+Resource discoveries create shocks to expected wealth and can alter macroeconomic outcomes including savings, investment, and employment (Arezki et al., 2017).
+Nevertheless, discoveries are notoriously noisy signals.
+They are often followed by delays and unpredictable production outcomes, and are likely to become increasingly uncertain in coming decades.1